spring-cloud-services-samples/animal-rescue/README.md

 Next, edit `gateway/gateway-demo.yaml` to set the domain to your domain.
 If you don't have a domain that you can use, leveraging [`nip.io`](https://nip.io/) is a good choice.

+  **Important**
+  Once you have your domain, remember to configure it as an accepted `redirect_uri` in your SSO provider.
+Otherwise, application login will fail.

 ### Deploy with Kustomize (recommended)